TauqirA/QuikFo/README.md

 http://developer.wordnik.com/ for definitions

 What it does:
-Provide a small window for a user to visit main pages without leaving there current page.
+Provide a small window for a user to visit many pages without leaving there current page in a fast and seamless way.